 Below I’ll get into some of my top strategies, tools, and systems for improving productivity and organization as a freelancer.
 Even if you’re not freelancing, you may still find some of these tactics relevant and applicable to your own lifestyle.

 Mindset training is powerful and arguably essential for building a successful freelance business.
-In fact, it’s worthy of its own blog post, or series of blog posts.
-People have even created entire courses to help you improve your mindset in order to achieve your goals.
+In fact, it’s worthy of its own series of blog posts.
+There are even entire courses designed to help you improve your mindset in order to achieve your goals.
 If you think mindfulness, meditations, and affirmations sound like a bunch of fluff–I get it.
 I was skeptical at first.
 But once I began incorporating 10-minute guided meditations into my daily morning routine, I gradually started to feel more grounded and confident.
 I am also better at facing challenges and dealing with upsets.
 If fear and self-doubt are preventing you from moving forward in your career (or personal life), I highly encourage you to look into mindset training.
 If you can afford a coach or course, go for it, otherwise there are plenty of free online resources to get you started.

 There are many different ways to manage your tasks.
 You may have to do some experimentation to find the method that works best for you.
 Right now, I have four different methods that I rely on, some more than others, but that’s totally not necessary.
-The first method I recommend is using a weekly planner, such as the one I mentioned above.
+The first method I recommend is using a weekly planner.
 You could use a digital version, or go with old-fashioned pen and paper, as I like to do.
 Another tool that I recently incorporated into my own routine is a whiteboard.
-This is especially great for visual people, as it’s highly visible.
+This is especially effective for visual people.
 A third task management system I recommend is a free software called Asana.
-A lot of bloggers and businesses use this service to delegate work and schedule content.
-It’s a great tool if you’re working with a team, but as a one-woman-show, I prefer simpler methods.
+A lot of bloggers and business owners, myself included, use this service to delegate work and schedule content.
 Lastly, I like to organize my time using Google Calendar.
-Every day I block out chunks of time to allocate to different tasks.
+Every day I allocate chunks of time to different tasks.
 For example, every morning I block out two hours for writing because that’s when I produce the best content.
 Find whatever system works for you, and keep in mind you’ll likely need to tweak it as you go along.